CaitlinChiang/Ecommerce-System/README.md

 # Ecommerce System (Admin Side)

-Goal: All ecommerce websites will have a corresponding dynamic backend where business owners can manage the various products / other aspects of the client-facing website.
+Goal: All ecommerce websites will have a corresponding backend where business owners can manage the various products / other aspects of the client-facing website.
+This is meant to be simply duplicated and transffered to the business owner with its respective credentials.

 ## Tech Stack